Fast-paced agile first-person shooter.

 - Amazing movement system.
 Seriously, watch the speedrunning bits in the trailer.

-- Free licence.
+- Freedom (Open Source) licence.

 - Will this game work on my computer?